Vasiliy-Bondarenko/jttp/README.md

 - No magic
 - Strict types where possible
 - PHP 7.0
-- Assertions included in response for easy use in tests.
-- Documentation embedded in docblocks.
-You do not need to read documentation in advance.
 - Fully tested
 - Easily extendable
-- Follow redirects by default
 - Throw exception on any error (non-2xx status, too many redirects, json_decode error, etc)

 ## Simple example